 The structure and focus of DBS packages vary by region.

-Thailand – Known for combining advanced medical care with exceptional patient comfort.
+Thailand – known for combining advanced medical care with a strong focus on patient comfort.
 Packages often include extended recovery stays, hotel accommodation for relatives, and personalized nursing or rehabilitation support.

 Top Locations for DBS: Pros and Cons